Doris Gordon: Personal life

+Gordon died in Marire Hospital on 9 July 1956.

 Legacy

 Gordon campaigned throughout her career for the welfare of mothers and children.
 She firmly believed in motherhood as women's destiny and the need for women to be content with their maternal lot by making them happy in pregnancy and easing the pain of childbirth.
 She wished to “reconsecrate” motherhood and campaigned against abortion.
+Douglas Robb paid tribute to her energy and tenacity to achieve her goals.

-Her views on contraception and abortion have been criticised by Margaret Sparrow, a New Zealand reproductive rights advocate and doctor.
+Gordon's views on contraception and abortion have been criticised by Margaret Sparrow, a New Zealand reproductive rights advocate and doctor.
 Sparrow wrote that Gordon's upbringing and personal beliefs meant that she did not challenge the medical profession's negative views of contraception and abortion.
 She did not accept the advantages of preventing unplanned pregnancies and how birth control could improve the lives of ordinary women.
-She approved of contraception only if medically necessary.
-Her attitudes were pronatalist, racist and eugenicist and disapproving of the emancipation of women.
-Gordon co-authored a book, with Francis Bennett, Gentlemen of the Jury opposing indiscriminate contraception and abortion, though Bennett later distanced himself from the publication.
+She approved of contraception only if medically necessary, not for economic reasons.
+But she did advocate for sterilisation for women with poor health who had already had multiple pregnancies.
+In Sparrow's view her attitudes were pronatalist, racist and eugenicist and disapproving of the emancipation of women.
+Gordon co-authored a book, with anaesthetist and physician Francis Bennett, Gentlemen of the Jury opposing indiscriminate contraception and abortion, though Bennett later distanced himself from the publication.

 In June 1961 the Obstetrical and Gynaecological Society (O&G Society) and the National Council of Women (NCW) established the Doris Gordon Memorial Trust and Fund to commemorate Gordon's work and to further the study and teaching and practice of obstetrics and gynaecology.
+In 1963 Robert Hawksworth gave the First Doris Gordon Memorial Oration in New Plymouth.
 During the 1990s, when maternity care was transferred from general practitioners to midwives, the O&G Society and Doris Gordon Memorial Trust became inactive but the Trust Fund remained.

 In 2015 the Royal Australian and New Zealand College of Obstetricians and Gynaecologists and NCW formed a new Doris Gordon Memorial Trust to use the funds for an annual Doris Gordon Memorial Lecture.
-The inaugural lecture was a eulogy to Gordon, delivered by Ron Jones.
-Margaret Sparrow expressed the view that while Gordon had achieved much for the advancement of maternity services her legacy is flawed and that by opposing contraception and safe legal abortion she had held back advances made to women in England, Europe and America.
+The inaugural lecture in 1915 was a eulogy to Gordon delivered by Professor Ron Jones.
+Margaret Sparrow reiterated her view that while Gordon had achieved much for the advancement of maternity services her legacy is flawed and that by opposing contraception and safe legal abortion she had held back advances made to women in England, Europe and America.

+A street in the Wellington suburb of Crofton Downs is named Doris Gordon Crescent to commemorate Gordon's residence near Crofton Downs when her family first arrived in Wellington.

+Archives of Gordon's papers and the architect's plans for Marire Hospital are held by Puke Ariki in New Plymouth.